instances Module¶

 Distribution system from Figure 1(b) in Rong, Atan, and Snyder (2017)

-instance = load_instance('rong_atan_snyder_figure_1b')
+rong_atan_snyder_figure_1binstance = load_instance('rong_atan_snyder_figure_1b')

 from stockpyl.supply_chain_network import network_from_edges